Sticky Icon

 1. Whole-Person Health Assessment

-Conducted by our specially trained doctors, this assessment includes an in-depth evaluation of presenting complaints, past complaints, underlying causative factors (Nidana Panchaka), and disease pathways using clinical methods such as Ashta Sthana Pariksha (an 8-fold examination), Dasha Vidha Pariksha (10 factors), and Srota Pariksha.
-Relevant blood tests (CBC, CRP, Vitamin D) and imaging (X-rays, CT scans, and MRIs) are used for complete evaluation.
+Conducted by our specially trained doctors, this assessment includes an in-depth evaluation of present and past complaints, Nidana Panchaka (causative factors), and disease pathways using clinical methods such as Ashta Sthana Pariksha (8-fold examination), Dasha Vidha Pariksha (10 factors), and Srota Pariksha.
+Other relevant blood tests (like CBC, CRP, and Vitamin D) and imaging (X-rays, CT scans, and MRIs) are used in their thorough evaluation.

 2. Disease Tree

-A comprehensive disease tree, from root cause to all signs and symptoms, is derived from causative factors, imbalance in doshas, involved sub-systems, and progression.
+A comprehensive disease tree, from root cause to all signs and symptoms, is derived from causative factors, imbalances in doshas, involved sub-systems, and progression.

-This enables us to create an individualized protocol-based end-to-end treatment plan to improve mobility, reduce pain and inflammation, and effectively reverse disease pathogenesis.
-The plan includes classical Ayurveda medication, therapies, and targeted functional rehabilitation, complemented by personal diet and lifestyle adjustments.
-It tracks all orthopedic and health parameters to focus on correcting mobility and reducing pain and inflammation.
+Based on the disease tree and assessments, we create a personalised protocol-based treatment for mobility improvement, pain and inflammation reduction, as well as effective reversal of disease pathogenesis.
+The treatment plan involves classical Ayurveda medicines, therapies, and functional rehabilitation with diet and lifestyle changes in a personalised manner.
+It tracks various health parameters to focus on correcting mobility and reducing symptoms such as pain and inflammation.

-Standardized scales, such as the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) and the Knee Injury and Osteoarthritis Outcome Score (KOOS), help monitor pain, stiffness, joint function, and disease progression.
+The Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) and the Knee Injury and Osteoarthritis Outcome Score (KOOS) are some of the scales used to monitor treatment success and disease progression.

 Treatment Plan